How to use superscript, subscript & footnotes in Datawrapper

 Numbers

-It's most likely you'll want to use numbers when using subscript or superscript.
-Here are the Unicode subscript and superscript numbers for your to copy:
+You'll most likely want to use numbers when using subscript or superscript.
+Here are the Unicode subscript and superscript numbers for you to copy:

 Number | Subscript | Superscript | Example |